goreleaser/goreleaser/www/docs/customization/build.md

       - darwin_arm64
       - linux_arm_6

     # Set a specific go binary to use when building.
-It is safe to ignore
-    # this option in most cases.
+    # It is safe to ignore this option in most cases.
+    #
     # Default is "go"
     gobinary: "go1.13.4"

+    # Sets the command to run to build.
+    # Can be useful if you want to build tests, for example,
+    # in which case you can set this to "test".
+    # It is safe to ignore this option in most cases.
+    #
+    # Default is "build".
+    command: test

     # Set the modified timestamp on the output binary, typically
     # you would do this to ensure a build was reproducible.
 Pass